arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 language: en
 narrator: UK English Female
 title: Bash Scripting 101
-comment:  This course will focus on accessing a command line program and running shell scripts on your home computer, learning how to execute useful commands and recognize basic syntax, and, finally, learning how to set permissions in a way that leads to collaborating on a shared file directory with colleagues.
+comment:  This course will focus on accessing a command line program and running shell scripts on your home computer and learning how to navigate your file system as well as editing and searching files.

-long_description: This course is designed to be both an introduction to bash for those who are total newbies as well as refresher for those some with experience running code.
+long_description: This course is designed to be both an introduction to bash for those who are total newbies as well as refresher for those some with experience running code who want a more solid command of the basics.

 estimated_time: 30 minutes

 @learning_objectives